digma-ai/otel-sample-fastapi/README.md

 pip install -r requirements.txt
 ```

 4. In main.py, modify the OTEL exporter to use the Digma backend as well.
-For the 'backend_url' parameter in the Digma instrumentation (line 33) replace 'localhost' with the URL provided to your account, like so:
+For the 'backend_url' parameter in the Digma instrumentation (line 33) replace 'localhost' with the URL provided to your account, like so (do not include any brackets in the URL):

 ```python
 digma_opentelemetry_boostrap(service_name='server-ms', digma_backend="http://[ACCOUNT_URL]:5050",